-Welcome to Tang, Muslim Students!
+Welcome to UHS, Muslim Students!

 The Muslim Mental Health Initiative (MMHI) at UC Berkeley is the product of years of collaboration, discussions, and brainstorming between Muslim student leaders, Counseling and Psychological Services (CAPS), and Khalil Center leadership.